RESUPPLY GUIDE

 CPAP Machine

-A CPAP mask is the essential interface between you and your CPAP machine, delivering steady airflow to ensure restful, uninterrupted sleep.
+Your CPAP mask is an essential interface between you and your CPAP machine, delivering steady airflow to ensure restful, uninterrupted sleep.
 Over time, regular use leads to wear and tear, affecting the mask’s fit, seal, and performance.

 EXCESSIVE LEAKS